 What is AlertR?

 alertR is an alarm system which targets developers, tinkers, and all people that are interested in DIY solutions.
 Despite the obvious use as a home alarm system, it can also be used to help server administrators to monitor their services (or used in any other cases in which sensors are required).
 Here is a short introduction video of alertR as a home alarm system.
-This video was published in August 2014 and shows version 0.1 of alertR.
-Since then, a lot has changed and a lot new features were added.
 The subtitles have to be activated in order to understand what is happening.

 The home alarm system was set up with the help of RaspberryPis to connect the physical sensors and alarms with the AlertR system.
 But AlertR is not limited to be only used via RaspberryPis.
 Any other platform that runs Python can be used as well.